splunk/public-o11y-docs/admin/authentication/SSO/sso-GeneralSAML.rst

 If you use an SSO login service other than the ones listed in :ref:`sso-label`, you can create a generic SAML SSO integration for your organization.

-Before you begin configuring the generic SAML SSO integration, ensure you have completed the steps in :new-page-ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.
+Before you begin configuring the generic SAML SSO integration, ensure you have completed the steps in :new-page-ref:`sso-label`, including the section :ref:`Name an SSO integration <naming-note-sso>` to learn about naming your integrations.

 If you already have a SAML SSO integration for your organization, follow the steps in :ref:`saml-install` to install it in Observability Cloud.

+.. note:: To allow the generic SAML SSO integration, contact :ref:`support`.

 .. _saml-creators: